 All of which allow you to focus more on your core business.

 The job gets done, and compliance trash gets taken out, but only after too many rounds of back-and-forth with the vendor and client.
-Then if a Schedule A is overlooked or another typical mistake happens, it kicks off more back-and-forth with the vendor and yet another round with the client or insurance company.
+Then if a critical detail is overlooked or another typical mistake happens, it kicks off more back-and-forth with the vendor and yet another round with the client or insurance company.

-We’re so confident in our work product that each plan document and 5500 comes with a legal opinion containing a million-dollar warranty and audit defense guaranty from an experienced ERISA law firm.
+We’re so confident in our work product that every ERISAfire compliance service is backed by a million-dollar warranty and audit defense guaranty from an experienced ERISA law firm.

 Compliance is expertise.
 David is an ERISA attorney who has been advising brokers, small business owners and multinational employers alike for more than 10 years with experience in both private practice and as in-house counsel.
 In short, he’s seen it all.